 Books Forthcoming from Barbarian Press

-This section on Forthcoming books is always written with a certain determined wistfulness.
-Making books as we do, almost entirely by hand, and often with substantial texts, is an occupation haunted by chance.
-While the books are certainly under way, and will be finished, we have learned that projected dates are endlessly flexible – not because we wish them to be, but because those metaphysical bureaucrats, the Fates, become increasingly jocular as we get older.
+We are aware, as probably you are too, that this section on forthcoming books is always written with a certain determined wistfulness.
+Making books as we do, almost entirely by hand, and often with substantial texts, is an occupation haunted by haps and mishaps.
+While the books announced as under way are indeed in process, and will be finished, we have learned that projected dates are endlessly flexible – not because we wish them to be, but because those metaphysical bureaucrats, the Fates, become increasingly jocular as we get older.
 So we ask your patience, and invite your trust.
 The books will emerge.
 This, together with death and taxes, is sure.

 Bordering on the Sublime: Ornamental Typography at the Curwen Press is now well under way, with David Jury’s section substantially set.
 The first complete gathering, comprising the Introduction and first chapter of David Jury’s section of the text, ‘Harold Curwen: Old Style Modernist’, has long been printed and stored – although the printing was delayed because of Jan’s injury to her foot, which prevented her printing at all for some months.
 (Jokes about operating a press with the feet will be greeted with mild condescension.)
 Crispin has set the second chapter, and is now (September 2021) setting the third and last as the presswork continues.
 He is also continuing to research and write the second part of the text, a survey of the history of typographical ornaments, and a discussion of their aesthetics and use at the Curwen Press.
 And of course, there are several appendices to be written and arranged.

 The page devoted to Bordering on the Sublime has more information about the book.